rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 **Computer graphics** describes the use of computers to synthesize and manipulate visual information.

-It is used in many, if not all of the movies we see today to synthesize movie scenes which are fictional or too expensive to shoot in real life.
+It is used in many, if not all the movies we see today to synthesize movie scenes which are fictional or too expensive to shoot in real life.

 In general, computer graphics is about building computational models of the real world!